ibm-cloud-docs/EventStreams/eventstreams133.md

 # Using the {{site.data.keyword.messagehub}} CLI on the Enterprise and Standard++ plans
 {: #cli}

+To install and set up the  {{site.data.keyword.messagehub}} CLI on the Enterprise and Standard++ plans, complete the following steps:

 1. Install the IBM Cloud CLI.
 For more information, see [Getting started with the {{site.data.keyword.Bluemix_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#overview){:new_window}.